My OpenLearn Profile

 The internet is a fantastic source of information for any student, but how do you evaluate the information each site provides?
-This unit will help you assess the benefits of information technology, providing guidance on the protocols for using email, online conferencing and real time chat as methods of communication.
+This free course, Using a computer for study, will help you assess the benefits of information technology, providing guidance on the protocols for using email, online conferencing and real time chat as methods of communication.

-- learn about how computers can be useful for studying;
+- understand how computers can be useful for studying

-- find out how to be prepared – know the minimum computer specifications for your course or institution;
+- know the minimum computer specifications for a course or institution

-- learn what you can do on the web;
+- understand what can be done on the web

-- find out where you can learn more about computers and how they work;
+- understand how and where to find out more about computers and how they work

 - Learning outcomes